How to Effectively Write Up Meeting Minutes

-When it comes to writing effective notes, you’ll need to follow the discussion and identify the key points throughout.
-Here’s how to effectively write up meeting minutes, with confidence.
+When it comes to writing effective notes, you need to follow the discussion and identify the key points throughout.
+This doesn't mean noting every single word, but just the parts that your colleagues who couldn't attend need to know.

 - Research Before the Meeting